HFS FAQ

 What is a nodename?

-Can I register a Windows 7 Client for Spectrum Protect backup?
+Can I register a Windows 7 Client for Storage Protect backup?

 Maintaining support for legacy and diverse operating systems is time-consuming.
 Therefore IT Services no longer register nodes using Windows 7 or earlier.
 Some existing installations will continue to be supported if the machines cannot be upgraded to a later OS, but these will be done on an individually agreed basis.
 Similarly, we do not receive support from IBM for legacy client operating systems.

-How do I change the owner and/or contact of a Spectrum Protect node?
+How do I change the owner and/or contact of a Storage Protect node?

 The answer to this question depends on whether you are IT Support Staff: If you manage multiple accounts and own HFS accounts whose users have changed, you can change e-mail contacts for the accounts in the HFS Portal.
 Please note, though, that this method would mean that a new user could access, via restores, a former user's data.
 If you yourself are leaving and manage multiple accounts, please contact the HFS team via hfs@it.ox.ac.uk with details of the nodes and their new owners and contacts.